tomreinert/minimal-11ty-tailwind-starter/README.md

 For beginners and/or when you need a simple static site and don't want to duplicate your navigation header and set active states for the nth time.

 **Features**
-- Active states in the navigation are automatically set based on the current page.
+- Active states in the navigation are automatically set based on the current url.
   - This even works for subpages!
 So if you're on `/blog/post/` the **Blog** nav item will still be active
 - Add a couple of lines to any page and it will appear in the navigation.
 (Check how to below)
 - A very simple blog structure